State's deaths increase by 79 after 137 day before; cases stayed under 10K at 9,411

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which neared 1,628,000 deaths and passed 73.2 million cases Monday, according to Worldometers.info.
+The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which neared 1,641,000 deaths and neared 73.8 million cases Tuesday, according to Worldometers.info.

 County rates: Palm Beach County 2.5 percent, Broward 1.5, Miami-Dade 1.5 (-0.1) St. Lucie 3.1, Martin 2.8 (+0.1), Indian River 2.7, Okeechobee 2.2 (-0.1)